nckstwrt/CM0102Loader/README.md

 The AutoLoadPatchFiles option, when set to true, will look for .patch files in your CM0102 directory and apply those too.
 A good source of .patch files can be found at: https://github.com/nckstwrt/CM0102Patcher/blob/master/MiscPatches.zip (click Download)

 DataDirectory allows you to set another directory for CM0102 to load its data from.
 This is normally the Data directory.
-But you can now copy this directory in the same folder, [b]ensuring the new name has no spaces[/b] (e.g. Oct2019), then maybe copy over the October 2019 update from www.champman0102.co.uk into the new directory, then set DataDirectory = Oct2019 ([b]no[/b] quotes (") needed) and then it will load using the 2019 data.
+But you can now copy this directory in the same folder, **ensuring the new name has no spaces** (e.g. Oct2019), then maybe copy over the October 2019 update from www.champman0102.co.uk into the new directory, then set DataDirectory = Oct2019 (**no** quotes (") needed) and then it will load using the 2019 data.

 This Loader was built with Visual C++ 6 so that it can run on Win95 as easy as it does on Win10.
 Which also should work on things like PlayOnMac, etc.